-We're going on a family vacation to a tropical beach very soon — so naturally, I have pineapple on my mind.
-(And I’m beyond excited about the vacation!)
+We're going on a family vacation to a tropical beach very soon -- so naturally, I have pineapple on my mind.

 When I've been cooking lately, I've found myself thinking of how to add tropical twists to my recipes.

-While the sweet, juicy pineapple combines perfectly with the grilled, succulent pork, this recipe could also easily be made with fish — which frankly, would make more sense at a tropical beach. 😉
+While the sweet, juicy pineapple combines perfectly with the grilled, succulent pork, this recipe could also easily be made with steak, chicken or fish.

 - 2 cups pineapple juice

-- 1 tablespoon plus 1 teaspoon Tamari preferably low-sodium
+- 1 tablespoon plus 1 teaspoon low sodium Tamari

-- 8 round slices of fresh pineapple (Here's a Photographic Guide to How to Peel and Cut a Pineapple.)
+- 8 round slices fresh pineapple (click here for How to Peel and Cut a Pineapple.)

-Now turn them over and sauté for another couple minutes, then turn the heat to low, cover loosely with foil, and let them finish cooking just until the pork is cooked through, about 8 minutes.
-The pineapple slices should grill for about 3 minutes per side.
-Remove them from the grill when they're done, while you continue to cook the pork.
+- Grill.
+Once the grill is very hot, add the pork chops and pineapple slices.
+You should hear a sizzling sound when they hit the pan -- if you don't, wait!
+The grill needs to be very hot for everything to caramelize and char properly.Turn the pork chops over when the bottoms are well marked from the grill, about 2 minutes.
+Then turn the heat to low, cover loosely with foil, and let them finish cooking just until the pork is cooked through, about 8 minutes.
+(The pineapple slices should grill for about 3 minutes per side.
+Remove them from the grill when they're done, while you continue to cook the pork.)